lorenzobunaj/Shorturlfy/README.md

-# Shorturlfy
+# Urlfy
-Shorturlfy Url Shortener allows you to reduce a long link, so you can use a shorter one, which points to the same page.
+Urlfy Url Shortener allows you to reduce a long link, so you can use a shorter one, which points to the same page.

 ## How It Works
-The Web App is hosted on AWS
+Urlfy Web App is hosted on AWS

 ## What's Included